Eggs and Dairy

 Meat and eggs have the highest concentration of protein.
 Yolks are richer in protein than whites, followed by fish, seafood, milk and dairy in the protein rich food list.

-In order for us to eat a piece of steak or a fillet of fish, an animal (or a fish) needs to be killed.
-Milk and dairy are the only category of the animal protein products that can be obtained without the need to kill.
+In order for us to eat a piece of steak or a fillet of fish, an animal (or a fish) needs to be slaughtered.
+Milk and dairy are the only category of the animal protein products that can be obtained without the need to slaughter an animal.
 How does it affect the properties of these foods?
 In comparison to other animal protein products, milk and dairy do not have stress hormones.
 This is because during a slaughter, stress hormones are released by the body of a living creature.
 It mostly relates to meat and to a lesser extent, fish too.
-It is only nominally valid for eggs as they do not have a chance to experience fear of death.

-The presence of stress hormones in food may be attributed to high blood pressure in some meat eaters.1, 2 Stress hormones may lead to erithism, hypermotivity, aggression and certain level of addiction to these foods.
+The presence of stress hormones in food may be attributed to high blood pressure in some meat eaters.1, 2 Stress hormones may lead to erithism and hypermotivity.

-Milk and dairy do not contain stress hormones.
+Naturally, milk and dairy do not contain stress hormones.
 However, their protein is similar to some of the human proteins.
-Fairly big quantities of milk and dairy in a human diet may lead to sensibility of the body: those proteins that the body did not manage to digest, may trigger an auto-immune response within the body, producing anti-bodies.
+Fairly big quantities of milk and dairy in a human diet may lead to sensitivity in the body: those proteins that the body did not manage to digest, may trigger an auto-immune response within the body in some individuals, producing anti-bodies.
 The immune system may be tuning up to attack these proteins, and at some point, anti-bodies may start attacking the body’s own tissues.

-Dairy products have opiate substances in them that have addictive properties.
+Dairy products are reported to have endogenous opiate substances in them³.
 They make a baby calf calm down during the lactation period.
-Dairy has the same calming effect on humans, giving a nice happy feeling of relaxation and peace of mind.
+Dairy has the same calming effect on humans, giving a nice happy feeling of relaxation and peace of mind³.
 Some people describe these feelings as a “divine goodness”.
-However the “divine goodness” may have nothing else but a somewhat addictive nature behind it.

-Naturally, the opiate strength in dairy is low and not dangerous in terms of someone developing a significant addiction.
+Naturally, the opiate strength in dairy is low and not dangerous in terms of someone developing an addiction.
 However, we have dairy industry that manufactures a lot of dairy products.
-The processing of milk into dairy makes the end products highly concentrated with the ingredients of the original product – milk and lactose.
-For that reason, cheese has probably the highest concentration of opiates.
+The processing of milk into dairy may make the end products highly concentrated with the ingredients of the original product – milk and lactose.
+For that reason, cheese may have the highest concentration of opiates.

-Many people are literary additive to cheese.
-Some of them admit that they are indeed cheese junkies.
-If you stop them from eating cheese, they may fall into a bad mood and feel lack of energy.
-They may be craving for cheese so badly that it may disrupt their usual functioning through the day.
-If you give such person a piece of cheese, it may make them feel better – in the same way an addict would feel a relief after a dose.
+Many people admit that they are literary additive to cheese.
+If stopped from eating cheese, some individuals may fall into a bad mood or feel lack of energy.
+I know some individuals who may be craving cheese so badly that it may disrupt their usual functioning through the day.
+If such person is given a piece of cheese, it may make them feel better – in a similar way an addict would feel a relief after a dose!

 References: